A k-swap Local Search for Makespan Scheduling: Computational Results

 \section{Computational Results}

-The focus of this paper was on approaching the problem $P2||C_{max}$ with local search by considering the $k$-swap neighborhood.
-In this part, we conduct computational experiments on various families of instances, where certain scenarios involve more than two machines.
-The reason for considering more than two machines in some cases is to get some insight into the total number of iterations in finding a local optimum.
-First, we delve into the empirical behavior of the running time of the randomized algorithm proposed in this paper by comparing this algorithm with the naive approach in searching the $k$-swap neighborhood.
+In the previous sections, we studied the running time of searching the $k$-swap neighborhood as well as the number of iterations to obtain a local optimum solution w.r.t. this neighborhood.
+In this section, we conduct computational experiments on various families of instances.
+First, we delve into the empirical behavior of the running time of the randomized neighborhood search algorithm of Section~\ref{sec:SearchNeighborhood} by comparing this algorithm with the naive approach.
 Subsequently, we examine the total number of iterations needed to find a $k$-swap optimal solution.
-In this regard, we have considered 9 classes of instances $C_1, C_2, \dotsc, C_9$, each of which consists of 50 instances.
+Finally, we analyze the convergence behavior of the $k$-swap local search for different values of $k$, by measuring and comparing the relative makespan improvement throughout the search process.
+In our empirical analysis, we consider 9 classes of instances $C_1, C_2, \dotsc, C_9$, each of which consists of 50 instances.
 The instances of each class are generated with respect to two parameters $n$ and $m$, which are the number of jobs and machines in that class, respectively (see Table~\ref{table:1} for an overview).
 Moreover, for the processing time of each job, we have chosen an integer uniformly at random from the range $[1, 10^9]$.

-We have implemented both the randomized and naive $k$-swap operators in Python 3.10.6 programming language, and we have executed them on a computer with a 2.40GHz Intel Core i5 CPU and 8,00 GB of RAM under the Windows 10 operating system.
+We have implemented both the randomized and naive $k$-swap operators in Python 3.9.6, and we have executed them on a MacBook Pro with an Apple M1 chip and 8 GB of memory running macOS 15.4.
 Our implementation and our instances are publicly available on GitHub~\cite{gitHubImp}.